Long Distance Paths

 The 1,300 routes currently online comprise:

-- Over 500 other promoted main routes that were opened before 2002 still remain usable, though not all still have a current publication nor are all still maintained.
-A number of the 2002 Handbook routes are no longer promoted and are among those marked as ‘Old Path’.
+- Many promoted main routes that were opened before 2002 still remain usable, though not all still have a current publication nor are all still maintained.
+A number of the 2002 and 2009 Handbook routes are no longer promoted and are among those marked on their information page as ‘Old Path’.
+Old routes may sometimes be relaunched.

-- Over 200 ‘Anytime Challenge’routes developed by LDWA members are included among these, for many of which we provide track files.
+- Over 200 ‘Anytime Challenge’routes developed by LDWA members are included in our lists, for many of which we provide track files for private non-commecial use.

 - Many shorter or linking routes.